There are many places in the world that a lot of people talk about and you wonder “Is that place really that great?”

 Mona Lisa will certainly not impress you, but it’s one of those things people have to check out.

 If you get there early enough you might not be behind 100 people.

 All crowded around a tiny painting behind glaring glass.

 From Ile de la Cite if you go northeast up Rue de Pont Louis Philippe for 1.4 km(20 min) you’ll make it to the Picasso Museum.

 I went there right when it opened on a rainy morning and had the whole place to myself.

-It made me realize that although he did have some great art, he also had a lot of work that looked like it was drawn by a 3 year old.
+It made me realize that although he has some great art, he also has a lot of work that looks like it was drawn by a 3 year old.

-So maybe I’m not completely understanding of his work, but it was interesting to say the least.
+Maybe I’m not completely understanding his work, but it was interesting to say the least.